Measurement & Installation Guidelines

 Any damage caused to the flooring as a result of the following will void any warranty:

-- Improper Installation: Proper NWFA guidelines must be followed, including subfloor preparation.
+- Improper Installation: Proper NWFA guidelines are recommended to be followed when installing yourself.

 - Storage/Jobsite Conditions: Product must not be stored in any area that can have excess moisture or dryness levels; no exposure to any moisture shall be permitted.
 Do not store over concrete or below grade.